2021 Benefit Information

 Do I have to use the mail order prescription plan?

 No. While the mail order plan is setup for maintenance medications so that you can get a 90 day supply with each refill, the program is not mandated.
 You may fill your prescriptions at the pharmacy each month, if you choose.

-As part of your plan managed by Express Scripts through CEBCO, you can get a three-month supply of long-term medicines through home delivery from the Express Scripts PharmacySM or from any retail CVSTM.
+If you are currently on a maintenance medication, you can fill a three-month supply of long-term medicines through home delivery from the IngenioRx Home Delivery or from any retail pharmacy.

 Getting a single three-month supply saves you money over three one-month supplies.
 Plus, you’ll make fewer trips to the pharmacy and you’ll be less likely to miss a dose since you won’t have to refill as often.